doralhw-org/fullstack-test/README.md

 - Combine the backend and frontend (**bonus feature:** implementing missing translation functionality in the frontend).
 - E2E testing (we suggest using Crypress, but accept any other framework you may have experience with)
 - Configure both frontend and backend services within a docker-compose setup, showcasing a complete, deployable application stack.
+- Make the frontend run on mobile with [Capacitor](https://capacitorjs.com/).

 ## Evaluation Criteria